cosmos72/gomacro/doc/generics-wishlist.md

   ```
   n, err := fmt.Println("foo")
   ```
-  is more verbose without type inference, because each `var` declaration can only reference one type:
+  becomes more verbose without type inference, because each `var` declaration can only reference one type:
   ```
   var n int